bubbletroubles/PowerStig/Home.md

 To further assist the onboarding process, we added the option to skip an entire class of rules, such as Registry, Account Policy, etc.

-For more information and examples of how to use skipped rules, please see [here](CompositeResourcesSkipRule).
+For more information and examples of how to use skipped rules, please see [here][CompositeResourcesSkipRule].

 ## Known issues